KyleGough/learning-rust/README.md

 # Rust
 > This project will serve as my ongoing notes, code snippets, and review of the Rust programming language as I learn it.
 I am currently working through [The Rust Programming Language](https://doc.rust-lang.org/book/) book.

 Rust is a multi-paradigm programming language emphasising performance, type safety, and concurrency.
-It was designed by Graydon Hoare and with its first stable version released in 2014.
+It was designed by Graydon Hoare and released its first stable version in 2014.
 - Ahead-of-time compiled language.

 ## Table of Contents